Live From SF Sketchfest 2020

 we were video conferencing them in Georgia, and they had to wait until Caden was awake so everybody could get the family together.

-I would like to spend more time on the street.
+I would like to spend more time on that.

 to 7 a.m.